ArthurJDurand/MDT-TS-and-Scripts/README.md

 Create a new MDT deployment share in the default location (C:\DeploymentShare)!
 After creating your deployment share, copy the contents of the DeploymentShare folder (from this repository) into your deployment share folder replacing existing files!
-Download my Windows 10 and Windows 11 lite touch images from my shared OneDrive folder --> https://1drv.ms/u/s!AgS7zfLQOVekkLIt0kn2tt8g-8WNAg?e=4ziRu6 <-- and place it inside the appropriate folder in the Operating Systems folder in your deployment share (C:\DeploymentShare\Operating Systems)
+Download the DeploymentShare folder that contains the Boot images, Out-of-Box Drivers and Operating System images from my shared OneDrive folder --> https://1drv.ms/u/s!AgS7zfLQOVekkLIt0kn2tt8g-8WNAg?e=4ziRu6 <-- and extract then copy the contents of the DeploymentShare folder from my shared OneDrive folder into your deployment share folder replacing existing files!
 Update your deployment share to create/recreate boot images!
 Download my OEM Apps archives from my shared OneDrive folder --> https://1drv.ms/u/s!AgS7zfLQOVekkLIt0kn2tt8g-8WNAg?e=4ziRu6 <-- and place it in a folder named x64 on a network share at "\\\\SERVER\OEM" or in a folder named x64 within a folder named OEM on a USB flash drive labeled DEPLOY!
 Open AOMEI PXE Boot Server Free and browse to the folder containing the boot images of your deployment share (C:\DeploymentShare\Boot) and select the appropriate boot image (x64 for 64-bit)!